Wordpress

 A vulnerability within the Ultimate Member Plugin

-It turns out that the Ultimate Member plugin fixed some safety issues only a few days in the past, which include an Unauthenticated Arbitrary File Upload vulnerability which became fixed on August ninth, 2018.
+It turns out that the Ultimate Member plugin fixed some safety issues only a few days ago, including an Unauthenticated Arbitrary File Upload vulnerability, which was set on August 9, 2018.

 Bugfixes: